- Refined ride

 The second row offers 35.6 inches of leg room, a decent figure for a small car.
 Head room is about 38 inches in both rows.

 With the rear seat upright, the Golf can swallow nearly 23 cubic feet of cargo.
-Fold row two down and that balloons to an impressive 53.7 cubes, which easily bests like-sized crossover SUVs such as the Chevrolet Trax and Mazda CX-3.
+Fold row two down and that balloons to an impressive 53.7 cubes, which easily bests like-size crossover SUVs such as the Chevrolet Trax and Mazda CX-3.

 The Golf’s interior materials are generally a cut above the class norm, though competitors are catching up.
 The standard synthetic leather has a tough, durable feel, and it’s easy to clean.
 We’re still smitten with the plaid cloth on the GTI S, though.